Jon Pertwee: Other roles

-Pertwee played the role of The Colonel in the Disney children's film One of Our Dinosaurs Is Missing (1975).
+Pertwee played the role of the Colonel in the Disney children's film One of Our Dinosaurs Is Missing (1975).
 The following year, he voiced and appeared in the television advertisement that promoted the Green Cross Code by use of the mnemonic "SPLINK".
 Also in 1976, Pertwee starred with Australian singer Julie Anthony in a West End production of the musical Irene (originally 1919, revived Broadway 1973), playing the camp fashion-designer Madame Lucy (originally Liam O'Dougherty).
 The production opened at the Adelphi Theatre, London, and enjoyed a run of more than 900 performances: Pertwee features on the cast recording album, produced by Norman Newell for EMI Records (EMC3139).
 He also voiced the character of "Spotty" in the cartoon series SuperTed (1983–86) and, in 1985, starred in Do You Know The Milkyway?, a television adaptation of Karl Wittlinger's stage play in which Pertwee played Dr. Neuross and another nine characters.
-In 1995, he also had the key voice of Death and other voice characterisations in the PC and PlayStation renditions of Discworld.
+In 1992 he made an appearance in the final film in the Carry On series, Carry On Columbus, as the Duke of Costa Brava.
+In 1995, he had the key voice of Death and other voice characterisations in the PC and PlayStation renditions of Discworld.
 Also in 1995, he played General Von Kramer in the Young Indiana Jones Chronicles episode "Attack of the Hawkmen".